Lycoris7e4/OpenGL/README.md

 Instructions:
 1. Download the latest release.
-2. Run OpenGL_Practice/OpenGL_Practice.exe (Might have a warning from Windows but please ignore it and run anyway)
+2. Run OpenGL_Practice/OpenGL_Practice.exe for demo.
+(You might have a warning from Windows but please just ignore it :) )
-3. Source codes are all in OpenGL_Practice
+3. All source codes are in OpenGL_Practice folder.